G00fY2/quickie/README.md

 * Beta releases are functionally stable and have a feature-complete API surface.
 * They are ready for production use but may contain bugs.

-You should consider **quickie** as beta state too.
+You should consider **quickie** to be in beta state too.
 I will raise the version to 1.0 once all dependent libraries hit stable.

 ## Requirements
 * AndroidX